Syllabus for IST 597f:

 1. COURSE OVERVIEW

 This course examines the theory and application of human performance models as simulations.
 In addition to discussions and readings on the methodology of simulation, students will gather human data (both qualitative and quantitative), consult relevant published reports, and build human models for a simple simulation (game) environment (or a topic related to their thesis).
-A prototypical final project is to build a model of your own play in this game, but students will be able to focus on topics such as interaction, memory, problem solving, arousal, behavioral moderators, or other related topics.
+A prototypical final project is to build a model of your own play in this game (model interacts with simulation, human interacts with simulation, comparison, insights), but students will be able to focus on topics such as interaction, memory, problem solving, arousal, behavioral moderators, or other related topics.

 Grading in the course will be on a series of model building homeworks designed to get students ready to do a project (individually or in teams), and on the project presentation and report.

 As a prerequisite, students need to be interested in programming, and have some sympathy for psychology.
-Graduate students interested in simulation of human behavior, such as those in IST, Psychology, Computer Science, and Industrial Engineering, should find it interesting and rewarding.
+Graduate students interested in simulation of human behavior, such as those in IST, Psychology, Computer Science, and Industrial Engineering, should find it interesting and rewarding, and have taken this course.

 To explore this new technology and its science base, this class has four components.
 The first, short, component examines the application of models of human performance firstly as scientific theories, but also their use in training environments, in operations research, in design, and as opponents in computer games.
 This section is based on reading and discussion.

 The third component examines the current state of the art.
-We will be reading a new edited book by Wayne Gray on Integrated Models of Cognition.
+We will be reading recent articles and new books edited by Wayne Gray on Integrated Models of Cognition or by John Anderson on ACT-R, or other current readings.

 The final component examines how such models in general and the student's model in particular can be tested, validated, and thus can be believed and improved.
 If the dTank environment is used, a competition between models will be staged, both as models of intelligence (do they win?), and as models of humans (do they act like humans?).
 Thus questions related to the philosophy of science are also discussed.